 Who will I call to authorize and pay my claims?

 *IMPORTANT* Make sure that the company you are considering will pay the full, posted labor rate to the repair facility and not just the hourly rate designated by the repair guides.
-Also, review the contract to verify if it is the administrator’s sole discretion as to the types of parts that can be used when repairing your vehicle.
-These hidden clauses in extended car warranty contracts usually mean out of pocket expenses for you later on.
+Also, review the extended car warranty contract to verify if it is the administrator’s sole discretion as to the types of parts that can be used when repairing your vehicle.
+These hidden clauses in extended auto warranty contracts usually mean out of pocket expenses for you later on.

-Are there any warranty provider that you would recommend?
+Are there any extended warranty providers that you would recommend?

 We’ve researched this topic pretty heavily and we do have a company that we have been working with for quite some time.
 It is called Warranty Direct and they are one of the pioneers in the online warranty business.
 They offer up to 40% savings over dealer prices, so it’s a great place to start.